in London and the surrounding areas, Glasgow, Argyll & Bute and nationwide.

-Keep reading to learn more about how I work as PTSD, trauma and anxiety therapist online and in Woking, Weybridge, Walton on Thames and nationwide.
+Keep reading to learn more about how I work as a therapist online and in London and the surrounding areas, Glasgow, Argyll & Bute and nationwide.

 PTSD (Post Traumatic Stress Disorder) impacts many people and occurs in response to a traumatic event or consistent bullying or abuse.
 The traumatic episode gets stuck in your amygdala, the part of the brain that regulates fear and emotion.
 Being reminded of a painful event triggers a fear-response in the amygdala and causes painful emotions.

 Our work together will involve me helping you calmly and slowly process this memory in your mind, without needing to speak about any details if you prefer not to, to the point where the memory has been unhooked from the fight or flight response mechanism in the amygdala.
 Doing this allows you to process the event as a normal memory, to the point where it becomes distant in your mind and doesn’t impact your daily thinking patterns.